 For this trip we opted not to rent a car, and I stand by that decision.
 I’ve driven in and around Seattle before and it’s not exactly a fun experience.
 There’s constant traffic, the downtown area is full of one-way streets, and let’s not forget that the entire city is on a hill.
 I once drove a stick shift through downtown Seattle and it was one of the most stressful experiences of my life.

-Compared to where we both live (Denver and Los Angeles), Seattle public transit is substantially better, and we had no trouble getting around.
+Compared to where we both live (Colorado and California), Seattle public transit is substantially better, and we had no trouble getting around.
 Between the light rail, the monorail, and an extensive bus system, there was just really no need to have a car.
 Though the frequency of buses was lower on the weekend, we were able to get everywhere we needed to go and only once did we have to wait more than about 10-15 minutes.
 We never had to worry about parking, and we never felt unsafe.

 (While it’s true that Seattle has a pretty severe homeless problem – one that seems to have gotten much worse in the last few years – we didn’t have any issues.
 Everyone we saw was minding their own business and not causing any problems.)